mahmoudimus/ExcaliburEnvironmentGCP/README.md

 # Prerequisites

+- This tutorial assumes that you use a Linux machine
 - A `gmail` account is needed to operate on GCP
 - You might want to familiarise a little with [`gcloud`](#more-on-gcloud "gcloud specific section")